asmsuechan/hugo-primer-zero-custom/exampleSite/content/_index.md

 As you navicate through the exampleSite menu,
 "About" and "Blog Example" contents are from hugoBasicExample provided by hugo.

-"Hugo-Primer" is provided by hugo-primer.
+"Hugo-Primer" is provided by hugo-primer-zero-custom.
-And all of them are optimized to demonstrate how to use hugo-primer.
+And all of them are optimized to demonstrate how to use hugo-primer-zero-custom.

 Notice how we utilize `menu: "main"` in the frontmatter.
 And `weight: 1` decides the order they appear in the nav bar.